Skip to Main Content

 1. Limit search results by language

-• Once you are in Roger, you can Modify or do an Advanced search.
+• Once you have results of a search in UC Library Search, you can Adjust Your Results or do an Advanced Search.

 2. If an item is labeled [electronic resource] it is likely an ebook and can be accessed online.
 If you are working off-campus you will need to connect to the network